soudegesu/blog/content/past/2017-02-28-pyenv-virtualenv.en.md

 ### Specify python version

-Install available python with `pyenv install` command.
+Install any available version of Python with `pyenv install` command and also change `pyenv local` command.
-After that, Python version will be changed with `pyenv local` command.

 {{< highlight bash "linenos=inline" >}}
 pyenv install 3.6.0